Danny Thomas: Awards and honors

-A park in Toledo, Ohio, bears Thomas' name and a monument.
+A park in Toledo, Ohio, bears Thomas's name and a monument.

 A stretch of roadway in Memphis is locally known as Danny Thomas Boulevard.
 The road, built in the 1960s to partially reroute U.S. Highway 51 around downtown, runs from E.H.
 Crump Boulevard (U.S. 70/79/64) to North Parkway/A.W.
 Willis Avenue (Tennessee State Route 1), passing through St. Jude Children's Research Hospital's campus on a viaduct.

 For Thomas' contribution to the television industry, in February 1960 he was honored with a star on the Hollywood Walk of Fame located at 6901 Hollywood Boulevard.

 Thomas was a posthumous recipient of the 2004 Bob Hope Humanitarian Award.

-In 1965, Danny Thomas was appointed as a Special Deputy Sheriff by Ben Clark, who was a long standing Riverside County Sheriff and a recognized "trail blazer" in terms of professionalizing the law enforcement profession in California and the United States.
+In 1965, Danny Thomas was appointed as a Special Deputy Sheriff by Ben Clark, who was a long-standing Riverside County Sheriff and a recognized "trail blazer" in terms of professionalizing the law enforcement profession in California and the United States.

 On February 16, 2012, the United States Postal Service issued a first-class forever stamp honoring Thomas as an entertainer and humanitarian.
 The Danny Thomas Forever Stamp shows an oil-on-panel painting depicting a smiling, tuxedo-clad Thomas in the foreground and St. Jude Children's Research Hospital in the background.